ralgond/TSAD-UCR/README.md

 ## How to run
 1. Download ucr data from [here](https://github.com/ralgond/KDD2021-UCR), and create a directory named ".data" in this repo directory, unzip the downloaded data to ".data".
-2. Enter a directory, such as Augment, and execute "python main.py"
+2. Enter a directory, such as Augment, install package according to "requirements.txt", and execute "python main.py".

 ## 得分
 |solution name|score|directory|resources|